kawu/concraft-pl/bindings/python/README.md

 perform disambiguation otherwise.

-Finally, you can use Morfeusz to perform morphosyntactic analysis, and Concraft to disambiguated the resulting DAG:
+Finally, you can use Morfeusz to perform morphosyntactic analysis, and Concraft to disambiguate the resulting DAG:

 ```python
 dag = morfeusz.analyse(u'W Szczebrzeszynie chrząszcz brzmi w trzcinie.')